Blocks, content and their regions

 • Adding a custom region prevents the defaults from being used.
 If you want to keep the defaults in addition to custom regions, manually add in the defaults.

-• The contents of the .info file is cached in the database so altering it will not be noticed by Drupal.
+• The content of the .info file is cached in the database, so altering it will not be noticed by Drupal.
 (Do not confuse this with the theme registry.)
-To clear it, do one of the following:
+To learn how to clear it, check out the options in Clearing the theme cache.

 Upgrade notes: